CarmenChenEpi/566-prjoject/docs/index.md

 **Vaccination rates and COVID-19 cases and deaths in California**

-**Introduction** (provide background on your dataset and formulated question)

-Vaccination rate and COVID-19 incidence cases and deaths increase in California.

-**Methods** (include how and where the data were acquired, how you cleaned and wrangled the data, what tools you used for data exploration)
+**Introduction**

+The vaccinations have begun almost a year since its distribution.
+The fully vaccinated percentage in California was increasing and stagnated around 60%.
+However, the herd immunity didn’t seem to be achieved and the COVID-19 daily new cases is still very high in California.
+Therefore, this project aims to investigate the relationship of vaccination rates on COVID-19 daily new cases and deaths in California by using the data from California Health & Human Services Agency and US Center for Disease Control and Prevention.

+**Methods**

 Data of COVID-19 cases and vaccination rates were acquired from California Health & Human Services Agency and US Center for Disease Control and Prevention, respectively.
-Data
+Data in California and with variables of interest (i.e., date, percentage of first dose, percentage of second dose, daily new cases, cumulative cases, daily new deaths, and cumulative deaths) were extracted.
+The date variables were formatted in both datasets.

 ``` r
 cases <- read.csv("Cases.csv")